What to Know About Hiring Cycles to Ensure a Successful Job Search

 The granddaddy of all hiring cycles is the calendar.
 While some industries buck the historical trends, there are definitive hiring seasons during the year.
 Understanding the trends will help you choose the optimal times of the year to pursue a career change.

 1st Quarter – For several reasons, a New Year means new jobs.
 Companies have new hiring budgets and sales forecasts to act on at this time.
 Recruitment managers are refreshed after a holiday vacation and eager to start filling newly created positions.
-Moreover, many workers resolve at this time of year to make a career change, which creates opportunities in newly vacated positions.
+Moreover, many workers resolve at this time of year to make a career change.
+This creates opportunities in newly vacated positions.
 For all these reasons, the January-February timeframe is the springboard of a hiring season that continues throughout the spring.

-2nd Quarter – The 2nd Quarter is also a good time to job search, although the later you wait, the fewer job options you might have.
+2nd Quarter – The 2nd Quarter is also a good time to job search.
+Although the later you wait, the fewer job options you might have.
 The ranks of new hires towards the end of this quarter tend to be filled out by newly minted college graduates.
 But hiring for many industries peaks in the spring, especially Construction, Tourism and Hospitality.
 It’s also common to find, at this time, many hiring managers scrambling to fill open spots before the office empties for the summer months.

 3rd Quarter – Not surprisingly, hiring surges for seasonal industries like Tourism, and Outdoor & Leisure are typical during the summer months.
 Education also sees a big boost, as school districts seek to replace non-returning teachers.
 Professional industries, however, tend to experience a hiring lull.
 To the extent that companies are hiring, the available jobs are more likely to be seasonal or lower-level positions.
 After all, it’s hard to set up interviews and streamline the hiring process when people are on vacation.